alexjbuck/aoc24/README.md

-# Advent of Code 2024 :crab: Rust Edition
+# Advent of Code Runner :crab: Rust Edition

-Thank you for being interested in my Advent of Code 2024 development tool!
+Thank you for being interested in my Advent of Code development tool!
+I built this ahead of Advent of Code 2024 to be a nice helper tool for keeping each day organized and separated.
+I hope you find it useful!

 ## Prerequisites